David S. Frankel

 David S. Frankel (born 1950) is an American Information Technology expert and consultant, known for his work on model-driven engineering and semantic information modeling.

 Biography

 Frankel obtained his BS in Mathematics from the University of Illinois at Urbana-Champaign, and sequentially his Master of Social Work at the same university.

-Frankel started his career in the software industry in the 1970s, developing software tool for HP 2100 mini-computers and became senior Programmer-Analyst.
-In 1982 he started as independent consultant participating in the development of Local area network-based database applications.
-He was Enterprise Architect for several companies, and was Lead Standards Architect in the domain of Model-Driven Systems at SAP Labs in California from 2005 to 2012, and independent consultant ever since.
+Frankel started his career in the software industry in the 1970s, developing software tools for HP 2100 mini-computers.
+He became a senior Programmer-Analyst.
+In 1982 he became an independent consultant, participating in the development of LAN-based database applications.
+He was Enterprise Architect for several companies, and Lead Standards Architect in the domain of Model-Driven Systems at SAP Labs in California from 2005 to 2012, and independent consultant ever since.

 Frankel has been on the Architecture Board of the Object Management Group (OMG) for a long time.
 In 2003 he published his most cited work "Model Driven Architecture: Applying Mda to Enterprise Computing."